ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 {:shortdesc: .shortdesc}

 - **KSYS Cluster Navigation**:
-   - Displays the KSYS cluster type, cluster name (e.g., `ksysclusterTest`), and the overall count of associated workspaces.
+   - Displays the KSYS cluster type, cluster name (for example, `ksysclusterTest`), and the overall count of associated workspaces.
-   - Expand this section to view specific details and take actions related to the cluster.
+   - Expand this section to view specific details and take actions that are related to the cluster.

-- **Site Navigation (e.g., Site-2)**:
+- **Site Navigation (for example, Site-2)**:
-   - Lists regions (e.g., USA, India) with their respective overall counts of associated workspaces, workgroups, and unmanaged VMs.
+   - Lists regions (for example, `USA`, `India`) with their respective overall counts of associated workspaces, workgroups, and unmanaged VMs.
    - Expand a site to explore specific resources.

 - **Workspace Navigation**: